masonrhayes/empirical_io/ps2/submission/empirical_io_ps2.md

 Assuming that the fuel standard has only the impacts that I calculated in Question 4 under the Kia AlfaRomeo merger, then there is an increase in total and consumer surplus.
 CS increases by 74 and TS by 54.

 However, from such a fuel standard we may have other firms with high costs merging with firms with low fuel costs.
-For example, if Suzuki (low fuel expenditure of 4.87) merges with BMW (high avg fuel expenditure of 7.33), we have:
+For example, if Suzuki (low fuel expenditure of 4.87) merges with BMW (high avg fuel expenditure of 7.33), post-merger changes in welfare are:

 | Change in        | No change in MC | 1% drop in MC |